Using 3 simple steps, learn how to peel hard boiled eggs with this fail-proof method! Removing the boiled egg shell has never been so easy!

 From there, pick up an egg and remove the shell.
 It should easily fall off with little effort.
 Do this for all the eggs and then rinse them under cold water to remove any remaining shell fragments.

 It's that simple!
-Every.
-Single.
-Time!
-And when you slice into the egg, it's perfectly shaped and cooked to perfection!
+These easy peel hard boiled eggs are perfectly shaped and cooked to perfection!

 💭 Expert Tips